 While talking about money has long been taboo, not discussing what you have — particularly when you have a lot, or if your children think you do — is not going to make the problem go away.
 In most cases, advisers and psychologists say, it just makes things worse.

 “The major problems happen when money is not talked about,” said Eric Dammann, a psychoanalyst in New York City.
 “They’ll set up this whole estate plan, but won’t talk to the kids about it.
 Then Mom and Dad die and there’s a reading of the will and it’s a surprise.”

-Not only can it be a surprise but it can result in devastating effects on sibling relationships and continue long term parental resentment.
+Not only can it be a surprise but it can result in devastating effects on sibling relationships and continue long-term parental resentment.
 My mother always tells me that money is a tool; it should not be the master.
 When it is not discussed, it is not as if the children do not know it exists.
 They do and its importance grows and it does become a master.
 A hidden master.
-Discussing it is the grown up thing to do and at the very least, discussion shines the light on this hidden issue and everyone knows where they stand.
-That is always the first step in dealing with any type conflict – bringing it out.
+Discussing it is the grown-up thing to do and at the very least, discussion shines the light on this hidden issue and everyone knows where they stand.
+That is always the first step in dealing with any type of conflict – bringing it out.
 Seniors, unilaterally making the decisions is within your right, of course, but does not alleviate the tensions growing among those you love.
 You do not have to relinquish authority but you can include your family in a discussion about why you want to make the choices you are making with money.
 Perhaps you may even hear something that alters your “plan.”
-It is all about open-heartedness and love of family.
+It is all about open-heartedness and the love of family.